Figures

 }

-field on the benchmark configuration JSON file.
+Or by specifying the plots field on the benchmark configuration JSON file.

 Each figure description should contain the following fields